MedX-PKU/medx-pku.github.io/README.md

 ## 🙏 Acknowledgments

-- National Engineering Research Center for Software Engineering (NERC) at Peking University
+- National Engineering Research Center for Software Engineering at Peking University
 - Professor Yasha Wang and the NERC leadership
 - Our collaborating institutions: University of Hong Kong, University of Edinburgh, and others
 - Our collaborating hospitals: Peking University Third Hospital, Peking University Cancer Hospital, and others